abhijitjadhav1998/Deepfake_detection_using_deep_learning/README.md

 ## 1. Introduction
 This projects aims in detection of video deepfakes using deep learning techniques like ResNext and LSTM.
-We have achived deepfake detection by using transfer learning where the pretrained ResNext CNN is used to obtain a feature vector, further the LSTM layer is trained using the features.
+We have achieved deepfake detection by using transfer learning where the pretrained ResNext CNN is used to obtain a feature vector, further the LSTM layer is trained using the features.
 For more details follow the [documentaion](https://github.com/abhijitjadhav1998/Deepfake_detection_using_deep_learning/tree/master/Documentation).

 You can also watch [this Youtube video](https://www.youtube.com/watch?v=_q16aJTXVRE) to get a better intuition about the project.
 You can watch [this playList](https://www.youtube.com/watch?v=quJ8Rv84oA0&list=PLNIj0dkfMA1FsD5xR4IEc8vdwr66_WExl) for step by step installation.